 The partnership between the two leading Universities will bring ULaw's highly-successful GDL and LPC provision to Sheffield and will offer students looking to enter the legal profession the opportunity to benefit from ULaw's expert teaching and outstanding employability results, delivered from the University of Sheffield’s campus.

-Provision of the LPC and GDL at the University of Sheffield will transfer to ULaw from September and will be led by the Dean of ULaw's Leeds campus, Matthew Tomlinson.
+Provision of the LPC and GDL (now PGDL) at the University of Sheffield will transfer to ULaw from September and will be led by the Dean of ULaw's Leeds campus, Matthew Tomlinson.

 ULaw is offering more than £2 million in scholarships and bursaries for its students this year and in addition will be offering up to 10 Campus Dean’s Awards specifically for Sheffield.